Many people ask me, "What

 the book, Don filled 13 pages.
 He combined a scholarly

 approach, with a reader-friendly writing style.
+He was

 I wrote the second half,